Water Bed

 “Many ladies swooned over the extraordinary curtains of silk damask and lace.
 They didn’t even know that we had actually ordered the fabulous silks from Lyons in France.
 And that we had gone to Saint Gallen in Switzerland for the exquisite laces.”

-“The Magnate had long admired ivory and mineral carvings in the residences of his elegant Chinese friends.
+“The magnate had long admired ivory and mineral carvings in the residences of his elegant Chinese friends.
 He wanted a collection of his own.
 But he was very specific about wanting several, big, impressive pieces.
 He did not want small ones, no matter how rare or exquisite.
 So we went to the major Hong Kong dealers.
 They were able to produce the impressive pieces that he wanted and he bought them all without any hesitation.
 They were displayed in vitrine after vitrine in their reception hall and in the other areas of the house.”

 WOWWOWWOW!!!
-All of That three decades before Henry Kravis, Stephen Schwarzman, and the Russian, Chinese, and Indian billionaires!!!
+All of that three decades before Henry Kravis, Stephen Schwarzman, and the Russian, Chinese, and Indian billionaires!!!

 And they were only a vassal and a lady-in-waiting to President Ferdinand Marcos and the First Lady Imelda Romualdez-Marcos…